-Applications are subject to point deductions for failure to comply with the Compliance Requirements as outlined in (Addendum D) Compliance Monitoring Procedures, Requirements and Penalty Criteria.
+Applications are subject to point deductions for failure to comply with the Compliance Requirements as outlined in (Addendum B) Compliance Monitoring Procedures, Requirements and Penalty Criteria.

-Applications with Responsible Owners that have Non-AHFA Projects, whether in the State and/or out-of-State, will be subject to the same AHFA requirements defined in attached Addendum D (Health and Safety, Unit, Site, Exterior and Common Area Deficiencies).
-The 4-point threshold in Addendum D does not apply to Non-AHFA Project(s).
+Applications with Responsible Owners that have Non-AHFA Projects, whether in the State and/or out-of-State, will be subject to the same AHFA requirements defined in attached Addendum B (Health and Safety, Unit, Site, Exterior and Common Area Deficiencies).
+The 4-point threshold i Addendum B does not apply to Non-AHFA Project(s).